yudhasetiawan/babel-plugin-namespace/README.md

-# babel-plugin-namespace (WIP)
+# babel-plugin-namespace

 [![Build Status][travis-image]][travis-url] [![npm][npm-badge-version]][npm-url] [![downloads][npm-badge-dm]][npm-url]

-> **WIP:** I'll try to remove this flag as soon as possible. :ok_hand:

-> So keep your eyes open, please! :see_no_evil:

-A [babel](http://babeljs.io) plugin to enable namespacing and rewrite these namespace as an alias for directories as different directories during the Babel process.
+A [babel][] plugin to enable namespacing and rewrite these namespace as an alias for directories as different directories during the Babel process.

 ## Description